-Versioning is not turned on automatically when a list or library is created, but anyone with permission to manage lists can turn it on.
+Anyone with permission to manage lists can turn versioning on or off for a library.
 Versioning is available for list items in all default list types—including calendars, issue tracking lists, and custom lists.
 It is also available for all file types that can be stored in libraries, including Web Part pages.

 You can use versioning to:

 - Track history of a version When versioning is enabled, you can see when an item or file was changed and who changed it.
 You can also see when properties (information about the file) were changed.
 For example, if someone changes the due date of a list item, that information appears in the version history.
 You can also see the comments people make when they check files into libraries.

 - Restore a previous version If you made a mistake in a current version, if the current version is corrupt, or if you simply like a previous version better, you can replace the current version with a previous one.
 The restored version becomes the new current version.

 - View a previous version You can view a previous version without overwriting your current version.
 If you are viewing version history within a Microsoft Office document, such as a Word or Excel file, you can compare the two versions to determine what the differences are.

 When versioning is enabled, versions are created in the following situations:

 - When a list item or file is first created or when a file is uploaded.

 Note If file checkout is required, you have to check the file in to create its first version.